 Although “fair” hips and elbows with a grade “1” are acceptable for breeding according to GRCA (The Golden Retriever Club of America), we have moved our bar a step higher.
 ALL of our dogs have hips in the good or excellent range and elbows that are graded as a “0” (the best possible score).
 We do YEARLY eye tests (and yes, we’ve retired a dog who passed an initial eye exam and later failed a yearly eye test).
 Our dogs have had DNA tests suggested by the GRCA and we only breed combinations with at least one “clear” on each of the DNA tests so none of our puppies can be affected by Ichthyosis, PRA 1, or PRA 2.
 Health is #1.

-Our second criteria for maintaining our reputation as breeders of quality English Golden Retrievers is that all of our breeding dogs have proof of solid temperaments.
-All of our breeding dogs have at a minimum a CGC title.
+The second important distinction about Summer Brook is that all of our breeding dogs have proof of solid temperaments.
+All of them have at a minimum a CGC title.
 This is the first step toward becoming certified as a therapy dog or a competitive obedience dog.
 Over half of our dogs have advanced obedience titles.
 See Jack’s page for videos of the levels that we’ve shown Jack, Piper, and Tara.

 Breeding Golden Retrievers from 100% Imported Lines